gcapizzi/bosh-bootloader/notes.md

 1. We deployed CF.
 1. We manually added DNS records for our CF instance.
 1. We targeted our CF instance and pushed an app.

+### Fourth try

+We made a few changes to allow us to do the above with 1 `bbl up`:

+1. Check out the `write-to-state-dir` branch of `bbl`.
+1. Add the terraform override file below as `override.tf` into a `terraform/` directory in your state-dir.
+1. Run the script below with the environment variable `BOSH_DEPLOYMENT_DIR=(location of your bosh-deployment dir)`.
+1. Run `bbl up --ops-file bosh-lite-combined.yml`.
+1. Use `eval "$(bbl print-env)"` to target your bosh director.
+1. Follow the remaining steps (5-7) in [this doc](https://github.com/cloudfoundry/cf-deployment/blob/master/bosh-lite.md#5-upload-the-cloud-config).
+1. Add DNS records for our CF instance:
+1. Target your CF instance and push an app.